EnthusiastiCon/enthusiasticon.github.io/_pages/cfp.md

 Should your talk be accepted, we would like to record (audio/video) and publish your talk online under a [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license.

-We will ask for you consent to film when you submit your proposal, this will not be seen by the reviewers when making their decision.
-You can change change your mind about this after your talk is accepted.
+We will ask for your consent to film when you submit your proposal.
+This will not be seen by the reviewers when making their decision and you can change your mind after your talk is accepted.
+Before we publish the recordings, we will share yours with you and ask for your consent to publish.

 We ask that you make any materials used available under a CC BY-SA creative commons license.
 You will retain full ownership of any materials used in your talk (slide deck, handouts etc).